 Pronator teres: the carpal tunnel pretender

-Pronator teres syndrome is a relatively unusual injury.
-Chris Mallac describes the anatomy and biomechanics of this condition, and goes onto provide diagnostic guidelines and ideas on how clinicians can manage athletes in their care
+Pronator trees syndrome is a relatively ‘uncommon injury’.
+In his continuing series, Chris Mallac describes the anatomy and biomechanics of this condition, provides diagnostic guidelines, and shares ideas on how clinicians can manage athletes with this ‘uncommon injury’.

 Entrapment of the median nerve (MN) between the two heads of the pronator teres muscle (PTM) can lead to pain and functional disability in the arm and hand, and can lead to referred pain and neurological symptoms in the hand.
 This is known as Pronator teres syndrome (PTS).
 It is an uncommon condition suffered by athletes whose sports require strong grip in positions of forearm pronation – for example tennis players, rowers, bodybuilders and baseball batters.
 Its symptoms can mimic the more common carpal tunnel syndrome (CTS).